snotskie/ttrpg/site/src/index.md

 ## Basic Stats

-Each character in this game has six Basic Stats, represented by the "six H’s" described below.
+Each character in this game has seven Basic Stats, represented by the "seven H’s" described below.
 Together, these Basic Stats describe a character's general capabilities at wide ranges of tasks and situations.

 !!! tip "Character Creation: Step One!"
     Your first task is to decide which Stats your character is best (and worst) at!
-Rank your "six H's" from the one your character is most capable at to least capable at.
+Rank your "seven H's" from the one your character is most capable at to least capable at.
 As you do, begin to think about the story your character takes on in your mind.
 Why are they good at this and not at that?
 Why is one important to them and not the other?

 **🧠 Head:** Intellectual pursuits, problem solving, puzzles, riddles, scanning for information, recalling facts, insight, reasoning, operating and building complex machines, playing practiced music